lammps/lammps/doc/src/fix_electrode.rst

 individual electrodes, and since *symm on* constrains the total charge of all electrodes to be zero, either option is incompatible with the *qtotal* keyword (even if *qtotal* is set to zero).

+The keyword *eta* takes the name of a custom double vector defined via fix property/atom.
+The values will be used instead of the standard eta value.
+The property/atom fix must be for vector of double values and use the *ghost on* option.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""